IHDE-Alliance/ISTP_metadata/v1.0.0-alpha/Multi_Mission_Use_of_Attributes.md

 ### TEXT

 This attribute is an NSSDC standard global attribute which is a text description of the experiment whose data is included in the CDF.
-A reference to a journal article(s) or to a World Wide Web page describing the experiment is essential, and constitutes the minimum requirement.
+A reference to a journal article(s) or to a web page describing the experiment is essential, and constitutes the minimum requirement.
 A written description of the data set is also desirable.
 This attribute can have as many entries as necessary to contain the desired information.

 ### Text_Supplement